Water fluoridation in Australia: Northern Territory

-Fluoride was first added to the drinking water for the Victorian town of Bacchus Marsh in 1962, with Melbourne beginning fluoridation in 1977.
-The towns of Portland, Nhill, Port Fairy, Barnawartha, and Kaniva have naturally occurring fluoride in their drinking water.
-In August 2012 approximately 90% of the Victorian population had fluoridated water.
-The fluoridation of Victoria's drinking water supplies is regulated by the Health (Fluoridation) Act 1973, by the Department of Health.

 Queensland

-In Queensland (QLD) prior to the Fluoridation of Public Water Supplies Act 1963 (Qld), some councils had fluoridated town water supplied under the Local Government Acts.
+In Queensland (QLD), prior to the Fluoridation of Public Water Supplies Act 1963, some councils had fluoridated town water supplied under the Local Government Acts.
 These Acts used general competency clauses that gave councils the ability to use discretionary powers if the action was not specifically covered by legislation.
 Under this Fluoridation of Public Water Supplies Act 1963 (Qld) only 5% of drinking water supplies were fluoridated.
 Queensland was unique in that it did not pursue water fluoridation like all the other Australian States and Territories and only 7 of the 850 Australian fluoridated water supplies operating in 1984 were located in Queensland.
 The reason for the low uptake of fluoridation in Queensland "lies with the Fluoridation of Public Water Supplies Act 1963 (Qld), which gives real power to the minister for Local Government, local authorities and 10 percent of electors, who can all request a referendum on fluoridation proposals.
 This law has given opponents of fluoridation tactical advantages, which they have used consistently."

 Under Queensland Premier Anna Bligh, the Labor government announced on 5 December 2007 that the mandatory fluoridation of most of Queensland's water supplies will begin in 2008.
-When it was enacted the Water Fluoridation Act 2008 required the addition of fluoride to any water supply providing potable water to at least 1000 members of the public, unless an exemption is granted based on safety or naturally occurring levels that meet the required levels.
-The Act received bipartisan support.
+The 2008 Act received bipartisan support on its second reading.
 The fluoridation of drinking water supplies is regulated by Queensland Health.
 Prior to this legislation Queensland was the only Australian state without a formal statewide program for the addition of fluoride to drinking water; unlike other states responsibility for fluoridation lies with the Minister for Local Government rather than the Minister for Health.

-The accompanying Water Fluoridation Regulation 2008 listed 134 drinking water supplies that were to be fluoridated by 31 December 2012.
-Of the drinking water supplies listed in the Regulation, 32 comprised the SEQ Water Grid located in Southeast Queensland.
-The fluoridation of these supplies by the end of 2009 accounted for the largest increase in people currently receiving fluoridated water in Queensland (approximately 2.6 million people in 2006 or 68% of the Queensland population).